OpenIndiana/oi-docs/docs/handbook/squeak.md

 Smalltalk is a graphical development environment and programming language.
 A famous reference is the 700-page book : "Smalltalk-80: The Language and its Implementation"

 Adele Goldberg and David Robson
 Xerox Palo Alto Research Center
-	Addison-Wesley Publishing Company, Reading,
+Addison-Wesley Publishing Company, Reading, Massachussetts, Menlo Park, California, 1983, ISBN 0-201-11371-6

-	Massachussetts, Menlo Park, California, 1983, ISBN 0-201-11371-6
+There also exist more recent books on Squeak.

-There exist a large number of books on Squeak and Smalltalk, see <a href="http://www.squeak.org" target="_blank">Squeak website</a> for more information.
+See the <a href="http://www.squeak.org" target="_blank">Squeak website</a> for more information.

 Also see the Squeak Wiki for more information : <a href= "http://wiki.squeak.org" target="_blank">Squeak Wiki</a>